Bugged: Listen to the hidden sound clues for today | 11 September 2024

 Updated | By East Coast Radio

-Hidden microphones are placed all over KZN...
-Can you find them?
-Follow the clues for your shot at winning a share of R250,000!
+Hidden microphones have been placed throughout KZN...
+Can you discover them?
+Follow the clues for your chance to win a share of R250,000!

-Hidden microphones are placed all over KZN...
-Can you find them?
-Follow the clues for your shot at winning a share of R250,000!
+Hidden microphones have been placed throughout KZN...
+Can you discover them?
+Follow the clues for your chance to win a share of R250,000!

-Each day, we'll be dropping new clues to guide you in tracking down the hidden sounds scattered across KZN.
-The more you listen, the closer you'll get to cracking the mystery.
-Stay tuned throughout the day as fresh clues are revealed, bringing you one step closer to winning big!
+Each day, we'll release new clues to help you track down the hidden sounds scattered across KZN.
+The more you tune in, the closer you'll get to solving the mystery.
+Keep listening throughout the day as new clues drop, bringing you closer to a big win!

 Here are today's clues: